Dwarf1er/Dwarf1er.github.io/content/about.md

 ## Hello there, I'm Antoine 👋

-Most of my projects start the same way: "There has to be a better way to do this."
+Most of my projects start the same way: **"There has to be a better way to do this."**

-I'm a software developer who builds automation tools and open-source solutions.
-I use Linux, write code in Neovim, and genuinely believe that good software should be transparent, modifiable, and shareable.
-If I'm building something useful, why shouldn't others be able to use it too?
+I'm a backend developer specializing in internal tooling and developer productivity.
+I build CI/CD pipelines, create automation tools, and eliminate friction in development workflows.
+I use Linux, write code in Neovim, and genuinely believe that good software should be open, transparent, and shareable.

+**Recent wins:**
+- Reduced deployment time by 80% by building CI/CD pipelines that automate change bundling and releases
+- Saved $25K annually by building a custom ZPL label printing library that replaced expensive third-party software
+- Developed internal REST APIs for data integration and cross-system communication
+- Transformed PowerShell scripts into user-friendly web applications for non-technical teams

+**Currently working on:**
+- Building platform tools and automation at Algo Design
+- Learning Golang and Kubernetes for cloud-native platform engineering
+- **[OpenLabel](https://github.com/Dwarf1er/openlabel)**: Open-source C# library for ZPL label printing
+- **[Environment Variable Explorer](https://github.com/Dwarf1er/environment-variable-explorer)**: Cross-platform tool for managing environment variables

 **Recent wins:**
 - Leading the migration of a legacy .NET Framework 4.5.2 application to .NET 9.0, including architectural redesign